zquestz/docker-bitcoin/example/README.md

 ### Configuration options

 To configure your Bitcoin Cash node, update the `command: bitcoind` line in `docker-compose.yml`.
-For example, to run a node on the Bitcoin testnet, you would change the line to:
+For example, to run a node on the Bitcoin Cash testnet, you would change the line to:

 ```
 command: bitcoind -testnet